NebbGroup/docs.qlarm.com/content/glossary/_index.md

 ###### Portal
 The online web application of Qlarm found on app.qlarm.com.
 ###### Recipient
-A person that can receive notifications from QLARM.
+A person that can receive notifications from Qlarm.
 A recipient is not necessarily a user, but can be.
 ###### Recipients Group
 A group of recipients.
 ###### Report